Track Record

 Immutable Ledger

-Every pick is written to a timestamped, append-only ledger at the moment of publication.
+Every projection is written to a timestamped, append-only ledger at the moment of publication.
 The line, odds, unit size, and model probability are all recorded.
 This file is never edited retroactively.
-You can audit the raw data to verify that no picks have been added, removed, or modified after the fact.
+The raw data is publicly auditable to verify that no projections have been added, removed, or modified after the fact.

 Automatic Resolution